 This beautiful writing is done by guest contributor Dawn Patrice Garrett.
 I am honored to include her work and to count her as a friend and a mother I greatly admire.
+The idea of using a permanent marker, not just “penciling in” is important for our children, and for us.

 When Cody was young and Ty was still a baby, I very much thought Cody may – at some point – develop typically.
 I have virtually no idea why I thought that, because every milestone was either extremely delayed or entirely missed altogether.
 The book that gave the “guidelines” got thrown away around year one.
 Literally.
 Even with the milestones being so extremely off, and Ty catching up with and then “passing” Cody in those early years, I somehow still thought “Hey, you never know…things could totally change one day!”